Bead graphs are great for visualizing lots of data on different scales. Each column of data is plotted along a set scale.

 - The line shows the range or scale, for example, from 0 to 100%.

-- A bead graph can display separate lines for different categories, and the range or scale of each line can be different.
+- A bead graph displays separate lines for each category or variable, and the range (min and max) of each line can be different, or all can share the same scale.

-Being like a horizontal bar chart, the labels are easy to read.
-The benefit of the bead graph becomes clear when comparing multiple values across several categories.
+Like a horizontal bar chart, the labels are easy to read, and the main benefit of the bead graph becomes clear when comparing multiple values across several categories.
 They are particularly useful when your categories have relatively long labels and you have several values spread across a range within each category.
 They can highlight clustering and gaps and show outliers.
-Bead charts also reduce clutter and focus more on individual values.
+Bead charts reduce clutter and provide a focus on individual values.

 Bead graphs are only available to view on screen.
-If you export to PowerPoint it will only export as a table.
+If you export to PowerPoint the data exports as a table.

 Default smart graph settings